ShiyaYu/MOSAIC-T/README.md

 *   Breaking the "black box" of deep learning.
 We introduce a `MaskedLinear` mechanism in the first layer of the RNA encoder.
 *   Using prior Gene Regulatory Networks (Regulons) from SCENIC+, we perform a Hadamard product (hard pruning) to sever all biologically implausible TF-Gene weights.
 *   **Result**: Latent dimensions represent explicit Transcription Factor (TF) activity states, not just statistical principal components.

-### 3. TCR Contrastive Gravity (TCR 对比引力场)
-*   Discrete amino acid sequences cannot be directly computed with continuous expression matrices.
-*   We utilize **InfoNCE Contrastive Learning**: Cells sharing the same TCR clonal expansion sequence act as positive pairs.
-This exerts a "gravity" in the latent space, forcing cells from the same clonal family to heavily aggregate on the RNA/ATAC phenotypic manifold.

 ---